Kohistan honour killing: Afzal Kohistani

 Afzal Kohistani, a Salehkhel tribesman from the Kolai-Palas District, was one of eight children.
 The family lived comfortably and were well respected within the village community of Gadaar.
 At various times, Afzal ran a tailoring shop, clerked for a lawyer and traded bee honey, and studied law in his free time.

 In 2010, he was living in Mansehra with his wife and two of his younger brothers, Bin Yasir and Gul Nazar.
 Around this time, Yasir and Nazar returned to the family village of Gadaar, which is where the video was later filmed.
 When the video went viral Yasir and Nazar were arrested; two of their brothers and other families from the Salehkhel tribe left Gadaar and moved to Allai, where they'd been offered protection from the Azadkhel tribe, to whom the girls in the video belonged.

 As opposed to following the tribal tradition, Afzal tried to prevent the sentence of the jirga from being carried out.
 When that failed he went to the media and repeatedly raised litigation in order to prove that the murders had taken place.
 As a result, three of Afzal's brothers, who stayed behind in Gadaar, were murdered in January 2013 and Afzal's house was firebombed.

 On 6 March 2019, he was shot dead in Abbottabad, Khyber Pakhtunkhwa.

 Convictions

 In January 2014, six men from the Azadkhel tribe were convicted of murdering Afzal Kohistani's three brothers.
-One was sentenced to death and five others were sentenced to 25 years in prison, all were relatives of the girls from the video.
+One was sentenced to death and the five others were sentenced to 25 years in prison; all were relatives of the girls in the video.
 Six other men, including the jirga chief who allegedly ordered the initial murders, were acquitted.
 In 2017, the convictions of the six men were overturned by the high court.

-In September 2019, the father of Bazeegha, the father of Sereen Jan and the brother of Begum Jan, were convicted of murder and sentenced to life in prison.
+In September 2019, the father of Bazeegha, the father of Sereen Jaan and the brother of Begum Jaan, were convicted of murder and sentenced to life in prison.
 Five other men were acquitted.
+The three men were later released in October 2023.